pdigiglio/MasterThesis/thesis/README.md

 Makefile
 --------
 `./Makefile` requires `latexmk` to be installed.
 Run `make help` for more information about the options available.

+I made a UML diagram with the [`tikz-uml`](http://perso.ensta-paristech.fr/~kielbasi/tikzuml/index.php?lang=en) package.
+To compile the document, please download the package and put it in the `../thesis` (i.e. this) directory.